 Meaning and History

-The Salvation Army logo reflects its highest priority, protecting those who find themselves in a difficult situation and need outsiders’ help.
-This badge conveys the desire to save the poor, support representatives of developing countries, and help those affected by natural disasters.
-Therefore, it is used everywhere where only TSA works, and these are 132 states.
+The Salvation Army logo reflects its highest priority: protecting those who find themselves in difficult situations and need help from outsiders.
+This badge conveys a desire to help the poor, support representatives from developing countries, and assist those affected by natural disasters.
+Therefore, it is used everywhere where only the TSA works, and these are 132 states.
 The organization’s symbolism is present in shelters, charity shops, and humanitarian aid centers.
-There are two emblems in her arsenal.
+There are two emblems in its arsenal.

 What is Salvation Army?

 The Salvation Army is a Christian charity that operates in 132 countries.
-It deals with ensuring the protection of people who find themselves in difficult life situations or are affected by disasters.
+It focuses on protecting people who find themselves in difficult life situations or are affected by disasters.
 William Booth and Catherine Booth founded it.
 Time of origin: 1865.
 The head office is located in London.

 1865 – 1901